MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 # Objective

-*TL;DR: we want a solid, open-source, more-modular audio digital audio workstation (DAW), and we think Rust enables us to provide it.*
+*TL;DR: we want a solid, stable, free & open-source, more-modular audio digital audio workstation (DAW), and we think Rust enables us to provide it.*

-We believe the current state of audio software development is slow and bogged down by old technology, and the standards too closed.
 A DAW is a unique project: it's a large and complex one, but if successful, it can drive change for many different technologies and define new standards.
 It's important for this work to be done **in the open** to avoid the mistakes of other technologies/standards, and to accelerate the pace of innovation.

 Why not contribute to an open-source DAW that already exists?
-We believe that the current state of open-source DAWs is lacking:
- - DAWs are inherently complex.
-Many different concepts must be taken into account simultaneously, and work together.
  - Existing DAWs rely on older technologies and standards, such as C++.
-While fine for the task of writing audio software, C++ makes it trickier to create a maintainable codebase (cross-platform support, ease of writing modular code, etc.).
+While fine for the task of writing audio software, C++ makes it trickier to create a stable and maintainable large codebase (cross-platform support, ease of writing modular code, etc).
+Stability is a high priority for us.
- - People have different tastes in workflow, but having a monolithic DAW architecture locks projects into a specific use-case.
-With a **more modular** design, developers can more easily swap out components/libraries to suit the needs of *their* particular use-case, and a whole ecosystem of DAWs with different workflows can be acheived.
+ - People have different tastes in workflow, and having a monolithic DAW architecture locks projects into a specific use-case.
+While an existing open source DAW may be great for one type of workflow, it is not for other types of workflows.
+With a **more modular** design, developers can more easily swap out components/libraries to suit the needs of *their* particular use-case, and a whole ecosystem of open source DAWs with different workflows can be acheived.
+    - This modular ecosystem is called the [`RustyDAW`] project.
+One of Meadowlark's main purposes is to be both a testbed and eventually the flagship product of RustyDAW project.
+- Meadowlark is also being used as a testbed for the [`Tuix`] GUI library project, in which the developer is working closely with the Meadowlark project.

 We believe Rust to be the perfect language for this project because of its design philosophy:
  - No garbage collection, so still (more easily) audio-safe